NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Results

-To evaluate spatio-temporal maps of dynamics that capture changes of human motion patterns over time, it is essential to use datasets that span multiple days and reflect variations in human motion patterns throughout the day.
-Our experiments were conducted using a real-world dataset, ATC~\citep{brscic2013person}, which provide sufficient multi-day coverage for evaluation.
-This dataset was collected in a shopping mall in Japan using multiple 3D range sensors, recording pedestrian trajectories between 9:00 and 21:00, over a total of 92 days.
-ATC covers a large indoor environment, with a total area covered of approximately \SI{900}{\unit{\metre\squared}}.
-Because of the large scale of the dataset, we use first four days in the dataset (2012 Oct 24, 2012 Oct 28, 2012 Oct 31, and 2012 Nov 04) for experiments.
-The data from October 24 is used for training, while the other three days are used for evaluation.
-The observation rate is downsampled from over \SI{10}{\Hz} to \SI{1}{\Hz}.
-After downsampling, the training set contains 717,875 recorded motion samples, and the test set contains 5,114,478 samples.
+To evaluate spatio-temporal maps of dynamics that capture changes of human motion patterns over time, it is essential to use datasets that span multiple days and reflect variations in human motion patterns.
+Our experiments were conducted using two real-world datasets, ATC~\citep{brscic2013person} and ETH~\citep{pellegrini2009you}/UCY~\citep{lerner2007crowds}.
+The ATC dataset provides sufficient multi-day coverage for evaluation, consisting of long-term real-world people tracking data collected in a shopping mall.
+The ETH/UCY dataset contains pedestrian trajectories captured in outdoor environments such as university campuses, with multiple unique scenes.
+Details are in Appendix \ref{sec:app_dataset}.